Candice Bergen facts for kids

 In 1968, she played the leading female role in The Magus, a British mystery film for Fox starring Michael Caine and Anthony Quinn that was almost universally ridiculed and was another major flop.

-She played a frustrated socialite in a 1970 political satire, The Adventurers, based on a novel by Harold Robbins.
-Her salary was $200,000.
-The film received negative reviews, and while it did respectable at the box office, it did not help her career.
+The film received negative reviews, and while it did respectable box-office, it did not help her career.
 Bergen called it a "movie out of the 1940s."

-She also starred in the controversial Western Soldier Blue (1970), an overseas success but a failure in America.
+Bergen played Elliott Gould's girlfriend in Getting Straight (1970), a counterculture movie which drew another spate of bad reviews but was commercially profitable.
+She said it took her career in "a new direction... my first experience with democratic, communal movie making."
+She also starred in the controversial Western Soldier Blue (1970), an overseas success but a failure in America, perhaps because of its unflattering portrayal of the U.S. Cavalry.
 The film's European success led to Bergen's being voted by British exhibitors as the seventh-most popular star at the British box office in 1971.
 Bergen appeared with Oliver Reed and Gene Hackman in The Hunting Party (1971), a violent Western which drew terrible reviews and flopped.

 Bergen received some strong reviews for her support role in Carnal Knowledge (1971), directed by Mike Nichols.
 She then had the lead role in the drama T.R.
 Baskin (1971) and earned the best reviews of her career up to that time.
-She described the latter as the first role "that is really sort of a vehicle, where I have to act and not just be a sort of decoration" saying she had decided "it was time for me to get serious about acting."
+She described the latter as the first role "that is really sort of a vehicle, where I have to act and not just be a sort of decoration" saying she'd decided "it was time for me to get serious about acting."

 Bergen was absent from screens for a few years.
 She returned with a support part in a British heist film, 11 Harrowhouse (1974), then did a Western with Gene Hackman and James Coburn, Bite the Bullet (1975).
 Both films were modest successes.
 In 1975, she replaced Faye Dunaway at the last minute to co-star with Sean Connery in The Wind and the Lion (1976), as a strong-willed American widow kidnapped in the Moroccan desert.
 The film drew mixed reviews and broke even at the box office.